Navy Pier

 Navy Pier is a 3300 ft pier on the shoreline of Lake Michigan, located in the Streeterville neighborhood of the Near North Side community area in Chicago, Illinois, United States.
-Navy Pier encompasses over 50 acre of shops, restaurants, live theaters, family attractions, parks (including Polk Bros Park), gardens, and exhibition facilities, and it is one of the top destinations in the Midwestern United States, drawing over nine million visitors annually.
-It is one of the most visited attractions in the entire Midwest and is Chicago's second-most visited tourist attraction.
+The pier encompasses over 50 acre of shops, restaurants, live theaters, family attractions, parks (including Polk Bros Park), gardens, and exhibition facilities.
+Navy Pier is one of the top destinations in the Midwestern United States, drawing over nine million visitors annually.
+It is one of the most visited attractions in the Midwestern United States, and is Chicago's second most visited tourist attraction.